Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/1-guinea-pig-cage-setup-minimum-size-requirements.md

   article: true
 ---

 Creating the perfect home for your guinea pig starts with understanding their space needs.
 These adorable, social creatures require more room than many pet owners realize.
-A properly sized cage isn't just about comfort—it's essential for your guinea pig's physical health, mental well-being, and overall happiness.
+A properly sized cage isn't just about comfortit's essential for your guinea pig's physical health, mental well-being, and overall happiness.

 *Disclosure: As an Amazon Associate, ForPetsWithLove earns from qualifying purchases.
 We only recommend products we trust.*